joertech-azure/certbotaz/README.md

 - Removed -dev packages after installation of certbot, restulting conatainer image got reduced in size from 850 MB to 65MB.

+- Container is running under unprivelegd user, instead of root.

+- All working dirs are placed in user's homedir.

 - With an addition of possibility for dns-zonefile to be in a different subscription as where certbotaz container will be runnning and keyvault will be stored.

 - Can now also authenticate to azure via Service Principal, provided as an environment variable.